 Conclusions and Future Research

-HSBC managed to survive and even remain profitable during the First World War despite dramatic changes in its environment.
-One of these changes was a shift in thinking about the legitimacy of trade between individuals who happened to have different nationalities.
-As we have seen, HSBC responded by adjusting the firm’s strategy and curtailing, although not terminating completely, relations with German firms.
-By 1916, the bank had learned to use patriotic rhetoric to justify its actions.
+HSBC managed to survive the First World War despite dramatic changes in its operating environment.
 This paper has suggested that the survival and profitability of HSBC during the war was due, in part, to the ability of the firm to bolster its legitimacy in the eyes of various stakeholders in its home markets, Britain and the British colony of Hong Kong.
 As we have seen, HSBC was attacked in 1915 and 1916 for its ongoing dealings with German firms and for its continued employment of a British subject of German extraction.
 In retrospect, cutting these embarrassing ties the instant the war began would have likely been a superior strategy for preserving shareholder value.
-The lesson for present-day managers of MNEs is that conserving political capital in wartime may require the ruthless termination of relationships with enemy-alien clients and employees who are associated with the enemy, at least insofar as the law permits.
+The lesson for present-day managers of MNEs is that conserving political capital in wartime may require the ruthless termination of relationships with firms and individuals who are associated with the enemy, at least insofar as the law permits.

+Another lesson that wartime managers can derive from this paper is that preserving legitimacy in the home country requires the head office to exert more control over overseas managers, less they embarrass the MNE in the home country, than would be the case in peace.
+As we have seen, British government officials confronted HBSC’s London manager with evidence of illegitimate and possibly illegal activity by the firm’s servants in Asia.
+The London office responded to this threat to the firm by using letters and telegrams to try to control the Asian branches.
+Today’s MNE managers would use different technologies to control overseas operations, but the underlying principle remains the same: maintaining legitimacy in the home country requires close oversight of overseas operations, especially during major wars.
+In wartime, MNEs should consider adopting an organizational architecture that temporarily reduces subsidiary autonomy.

 For a period after the Cold War, MNEs operated in a unipolar world in which neoliberal values were ascendant.
 Ikenberry (2013) and Tyler and Thomas (2014) argue that we are witnessing a transition from an essentially unipolar world back to a multipolar international system.
+International Relations scholars are particularly interested in comparing the pre-1914 Anglo-German relationship with the current Sino-American one, since Britain and Germany were simultaneously economically interdependent and geopolitical rivals (Rosecrance & Miller, 2014).
 It remains to be seen whether the broadly classical-liberal norms and institutions that shaped the international business environment in the unipolar world of the 1990s and early 2000s will survive in the new multipolar international system (Ikenberry, 2011).
 Some observers predict a period of heightened political risk, increased nationalist sentiment, economic statism, and the risk of war (Bracken et al., 2008).
 In such a world, perceptions of what transnational business practices are legitimate for MNEs will likely be quite different.
 Others suggest that the world is now more peaceful than it has ever been and that this happy state of affairs is likely to continue (Pinker, 2011).
 In such a world, firms based in the United States, China, Russia and other great powers will be able to continue trading with each while remaining legitimate in the eyes of stakeholders in their home markets.
 Executives working in MNEs will likely have their own views about which of these two predictions is more plausible.
-The historical research presented in this paper suggests that present-day executives should increase their firm’s capacity to maintain perceptions of legitimacy in the eyes of various stakeholders in its home market.
-Maintaining legitimacy in the home market is important to firm survival and profitability in both war and peace.
+The historical research presented in this paper suggests that present-day executives should increase their firm’s capacity to maintain perceptions of legitimacy in their home market through improved control of overseas subsidiaries.
+Maintaining legitimacy in the home market is crucial to firm survival and profitability in both war and peace.

 Works Cited